pete4abw/lrzip-next/README.md

 lrzip-next - Long Range ZIP
 ======================

+## Announcement

+The Development Branch is now testing out the Version 0.8 Magic Header, enhanced encryption using SCRYPT for key derivation.

+Please help test and shake it out at [21.02dev Version 0.8 Development Branch](https://github.com/pete4abw/lrzip-next/tree/21.02dev).

 ## NEW, LZMA SDK 19.00, ZPAQ 7.15

 Many new changes, not in the main branch, including: